jon-harper/OmniBox/readme.md

 Welcome to the OmniBox repository!
 OmniBox is a modular, 3D printed electronics case for controlling 3D printers.
-It is conceptually derived from Steve Burcham's [Stand Alone Main Control Case](https://www.thingiverse.com/thing:3999751) V3.
+It is conceptually derived from Steve Burcham's **[Stand Alone Main Control Case](https://www.thingiverse.com/thing:3999751)** V3.

 This project focuses on modularity, accessibility to users, and reusability.
 The goal of OmniBox is to make your printer's electronics as valuable and re-usable an asset as the printer it controls.

+## Interested in the Beta?

+Version 0.9.9 is currently in open beta.
+See **[Current Beta](#current-beta)** below for details.

 ## Documentation & Help